African American Studies and the Philosophy of Race

 Professor/Instructor

-Autumn M. WomackThis introductory course focuses on African American literature and literary production from the mid-18th century to the early 20th.
-In readings, assignments, and discussions, we will explore the unique cultural contexts, aesthetic debates, and socio-political forces surrounding the production of an early African American literary tradition.
-Over the course of the semester, we will investigate the poetry of Phillis Wheatley and Paul L. Dunbar, the political oratory of Sojourner Truth and David Walker, slave narratives by Frederick Douglass and Harriet Wilson, and non-fiction writing by W.E.B.
-DuBois, and fiction by Frances Harper.
+Autumn M. WomackThis introductory course traces the emergence of an African American literary tradition, from the late-18th century to the early 20th.
+In readings, assignments, and discussion we will consider the unique cultural contexts, aesthetic debates, and socio-political forces underpinning African American literary cultural and practice.
+Over the course of the semester, we will investigate the poetry of Phillis Wheatley and Paul L. Dunbar, the political oratory of Sojourner Truth and David Walker, slave narratives by Frederick Douglass and Harriet Wilson, writing by W.E.B.
+DuBois, and novels by Frances Harper.
+AAS Subfield: AACL

 African American Literature: Harlem Renaissance to Present